 Is principal of consultancy firm, SMC Management, which provides corporate business advisory services, specialising in organisational performance, change management, strategy, CEO/executive coaching; and negotiation, conflict resolution and facilitation.

-Director – Estelle Bowman
+Vice President – Estelle Bowman

 Estelle has had a career spanning both public and private sectors in Australia and overseas.